 Purpose: Help prevent overfishing, control bycatch and collect scientific information for stock assessments.

-At-sea or electronic monitoring
+Some level of at-sea or electronic monitoring

 At-sea or electronic monitoring with 100% coverage